vipulsaxena/Material-Transition/README.md

 >> Material Overlay Animation as per google guidlines http://www.google.co.in/design/spec/animation/meaningful-transitions.html

+$Demo: vipulsaxena.github.io/Material-Transition

-Visual continuity
+#Visual continuity

-Transitioning between two visual states should be clear, smooth and effortless and not confuse the user.
+"Transitioning between two visual states should be clear, smooth and effortless and not confuse the user.
 A well-designed transition does the heavy lifting and enables the user to clearly understand where their attention should be focused.
 A transition has three categories of elements:
 Incoming elements - whether newly generated or translated into the scene, these items need to be introduced or re-established.
 Outgoing elements - elements that are no longer relevant to the new context must be removed from the scene in an appropriate manner.
 Shared elements - elements that persist from the start to end of a transition.
-They can be as subtle as a single icon or become dominant as a gallery image grows to fit the screen.
+They can be as subtle as a single icon or become dominant as a gallery image grows to fit the screen."